-- An assessment for all sites, or parts of sites, that have been closed, before restarting work. - Cleaning procedures and providing hand sanitiser, before restarting work.
+- An assessment for all sites, or parts of sites, that have been closed, before restarting work. - Carrying out cleaning procedures and providing hand sanitiser before restarting work.

-Checking whether you need to service or adjust ventilation systems, for example, so that they do not automatically reduce ventilation levels due to lower than normal occupancy levels.
-Most air conditioning systems do not need adjustment, however where systems serve multiple buildings or you are unsure, advice should be sought from your heating ventilation and air conditioning (HVAC) engineers or advisers.
-Positive pressure systems can operate as normal.
+- Checking whether you need to service or adjust ventilation systems, for example, so that they do not automatically reduce ventilation levels due to lower than normal occupancy levels. - Most air conditioning system do not need adjustment, however where systems serve multiple buildings or you are unsure, advice can be sought from your heating ventilation and air conditioning (HVAC) engineers or advisers.